Tightly coupled parallel problem

 Below are the specific steps.
 It is more important to complete each step correctly than to move on to the next one, so don’t rush!

-2. serial implementation in Chapel ← would like to finish this today
+2. Serial implementation in Chapel.
+Try to finish this step today.

-3. if there is a temporal axis, plot the solution at each timestep into a PNG file and create a movie using ffmpeg command-line tool; use the most efficient codec and container
+1. If there is a temporal axis, plot the solution at each timestep into a PNG file and create a movie using ffmpeg command-line tool.
+Figure out the most efficient video codec and container.

-7. optimize your distributed-memory code with a more efficient decomposition than BlockDist (you can use an LLM to explore alternatives)
+6. Optimize your distributed-memory code with a more efficient decomposition than BlockDist.
+You can use an LLM to explore the alternatives.